Savannah Cat

 Skin Health

 Savannahs usually don’t experience any skin issues, but they can still have dry or oily skin occasionally when the weather conditions aren’t ideal for them.
-You should contact your vet when you see any signs of dryness or redness on their skin.
+Brushing and using gentle pet products help protect their skin.

 Bathing Routine